B987352101_O1995.pdf

 and the canoës they sailed, Kupe in the Matahorua and

-companion Ngahue in the Tawiri-rangi.
+his companion Ngahue in the Tawiri-rangi.
+They are

 the first canoës of our island history.

-Matahorua and Tawiri-rangi made
+Matahorua and Tawiri-rangi made their landfall in

-the far north and sailed down the east coast,
+the far north and sailed down the east coast, landing at

 places which we now know as Castle Point and Palliser